27 Habits to Develop the Growth Mindset in Your Life

 Do you relate to this?
 If so, you’re living with a growth mindset.

-Alternatively, you may avoid challenges and let any feedback or criticism go in one ear and out the other.
+Alternatively, you may avoid challenges and let feedback or criticism go in one ear and out the other.

-If you run into an obstacle, do you stop and turn around, assuming that it’s best to give up now since you don’t know how to navigate the issue?
+If you run into an obstacle, do you stop and turn around, assuming it’s best to give up now since you don’t know how to navigate the issue?

 Do you feel insecure about your work and are often envious of those whom you see succeed?

-How Mindsets are Formed
+How Mindsets Are Formed

 How is a fixed mindset created to begin with?

-So how are these mindsets created in the first place?
+So, how are these mindsets created

 In contrast, many students who were praised for their efforts reported they enjoyed the difficult problems more than the simple ones, and their performance continuously improved.